Weekly Events

 This all-inclusive peer support group is a safe and welcoming space for anyone impacted by substance use health, regardless of where you are on your journey Whether you are actively using, exploring harm reduction, ‘in recovery,’ or simply seeking support, you belong here Together, we challenge the stigma surrounding addiction and embrace a compassionate, non-judgmental approach.
 We focus on empowering individuals to reclaim their dignity and define their own paths to wellness.
 Through shared experiences, mutual understanding and support, we foster a sense of community and connection, reminding everyone: you are not alone.
 Join us as we redefine addiction on our own terms and build a foundation of respect, hope and empowerment for all.

 About the facilitator: Tonya Evans is a Peer Specialist/Advocate with over 8 years working in the field of Mental Health & Substance Use Health.
 Her lived expertise includes substance use, parenting and substance use, voluntary and involuntary treatment, detox centres, criminalized substance use, recovery with harm reduction, Opioid Agonist Therapy, grief & loss, houselessness, mental health (PTSD).
-She also has over 15 years’ experience in the Health & Fitness field where she worked as a Wellness Coach/Trainer. staff facilitator
+She also has over 15 years’ experience in the Health & Fitness field where she worked as a Wellness Coach/Trainer.

 Tuesdays - 6:00 - 7:00 pm